Looking Back: Big Mac creator loved Deep Creek Lake

 In 1979, he co-founded Pittsburgh’s Ronald McDonald House, a refuge for families who travel to Pittsburgh seeking life-saving medical care for their sick children at the region’s renowned hospitals.
 He was also a strong supporter of Children’s Hospital of Pittsburgh, Junior Achievement of Southwestern PA, the Cystic Fibrosis Foundation, Boy Scouts of America and the Leukemia & Lymphoma Society.

-Delligatti died at his home in Fox Chapel in 2016 at the age of 98.
+Delligatti died at his home in Fox Chapel in 2016 at age of 98.

 Commented